www-codeblock-io/Sovereign/README.md

 # Project goal
 A cookbook to convert an old laptop into a Sovereign Personal Bitcoin Node.

-Provide easy to follow instructions to build a secure and sovereign Linux based Bitcoin node using free open source software, self-verified (non-branded/containerised), enabling the use of hardware wallets while preserving privacy of personal addresses & balances when interacting with the bitcoin network.
+Easy to follow instructions to build a secure and sovereign Linux based Bitcoin node using free open source software, self-verified (non-branded/containerised), enabling the use of hardware wallets while preserving privacy of personal addresses & balances when interacting with the bitcoin network.

 Because external guides can be out-of-date and not actively maintained.
 This guide has a subheading stating the last update and a link to each official software project page for further self verification.